IntBio-UCD/parent_pops_common-gardens/scripts/Flint_Growth_Season.md

 -   Last month = cwd \> 3rd quartile of CWD for those groups of pops

-    -   Remember this month is not included in the final "growth season"
+    -   Remember this month is included in the final "growth season"

 ### Recent Climate